meeb/django-distill/README.md

 to update most of them, and you don't care if old files remain on the server.

-`--parallel-publish [number of threads]`: Publish files in parallel on multiple threads, this can speed up upload.
-Defaults to 1 thread.
+`--parallel-publish [number of threads]`: Publish files in parallel on multiple threads, this can speed up publishing.
+Defaults to `1` thread.

 **Note** that this means if you use `--force` and `--quiet` that the output directory will have all files not part of the site export deleted without any